Instruction generation

 • .agents/skills/cp-skill-<skill>/

 The canonical contract is the source directory, not the two generated layouts.
-Agent runtimes and IDEs that use another skill surface must link, copy, register, or import the same kb/commonplace/instructions/cp-skill-* directories according to their own rules.
+Agent runtimes and IDEs that use another skill surface must copy, register, or import the same kb/commonplace/instructions/cp-skill-* directories according to their own rules.

 Re-running init